Repair of Vaginal Wall Prolapse (Vaginal Vault Prolapse)

-Vaginal vault prolapse often occurs with other pelvic organ prolapse, so tell your doctor about other symptoms you may be having.
-If your doctor finds prolapse of other pelvic organs during your routine pelvic exam, that problem may also be repaired during surgery.
+Vaginal vault prolapse often occurs with other pelvic organ prolapse.
+So tell your doctor about other symptoms you may be having.
+If your doctor finds prolapse of other pelvic organs or during your routine pelvic exam, that problem may also be repaired during surgery.

 How Well It Works

 There are many surgical ways to fix a vaginal vault prolapse.
 The kind of surgery you have will depend on the doctor performing it, where you have it done, and your unique health situation.
 Experts disagree about which surgery gives patients the best results.1

 Complications of surgery for vaginal vault prolapse are uncommon but include: